dell/csm-docs/content/docs/concepts/resiliency/_index.md

 ### Unity XT Support

-Dell Unity XT is targeted for midsized deployments, remote or branch offices, and cost-sensitive mixed workloads.
+Unity XT is targeted for mid sized deployments, remote or branch offices, and cost-sensitive mixed workloads.
 Unity XT systems are designed to deliver the best value in the market.
 They support all-Flash, and are available in purpose-built (all Flash or hybrid Flash), converged deployment options (through VxBlock), and software-defined virtual edition.

-* Unity XT (purpose-built): A modern midrange storage solution, engineered from the groundup to meet market demands for Flash, affordability and incredible simplicity.
+* Unity XT (purpose-built): A modern midrange storage solution, engineered from the ground up to meet market demands for Flash, affordability and incredible simplicity.
 The Unity XT Family is available in 12 All Flash models and 12 Hybrid models.
 * VxBlock (converged): Unity XT storage options are also available in Dell VxBlock System 1000.
 * UnityVSA (virtual): The Unity XT Virtual Storage Appliance (VSA) allows the advanced unified storage and data management features of the Unity XT family to be easily deployed on VMware ESXi servers.
 This allows for a ‘software defined’ approach.
 UnityVSA is available in two editions:
   * Community Edition is a free downloadable 4 TB solution recommended for nonproduction use.